adlnet/xapi-profiles/xapi-profiles-structure.md

 A Statement Template Rule MUST include one or more of `rule`, `any`, `all`, or `none`.

-When processing a statement for Statement Template Rules, it MUST have normalized contextActivities, with singletons replaced by arrays of length one.
+When validating a Statement for Statement Template Rules, contextActivities normalization MUST have already been performed as described in the Experience API specification.
+That is, singleton objects MUST be replaced by arrays of length one.

 The syntax and behavior of JSONPath is described at http://goessner.net/articles/JsonPath/index.html#e2.
 In addition, the following requirements and clarifications apply:
 * Filter and script expressions MUST NOT be used.